About the Sunshine Coast Falcons

 Our History

-In the Club’s 16-year history, the Sunshine Coast Falcons have seen 70 players play for the Falcons and then go on to play in the NRL, including Local juniors Tino Fa’asuamaleaui, Trent Loiero and Tyson Smoothy.
+In the Club’s history, the Sunshine Coast Falcons have seen more than 70 players play for the Falcons and then go on to play in the NRL, including Local juniors Tino Fa’asuamaleaui, Trent Loiero and Tyson Smoothy with plenty more Falcons juniors currently in NRL systems and squads.

-The Club has also seen other players play in the NRL, such as Daly Cherry-Evans, Scott Drinkwater, Harry Grant, Chris Lewis, Darryn Schonig, Tui Kamikamica, Ryley Jacks and 2022 Dally M winner, Nicho Hynes, just to name a few.
+The Club has also seen other primary signed Falcons players go on to play in the NRL, such as Chris Lewis, Darryn Schonig, Tui Kamikamica, Ryley Jacks, Grant Anderson and 2022 Dally M winner, Nicho Hynes, just to name a few.

 The SC Falcons is committed to providing opportunities and pathways for our players, engaging with our community, connecting our members and sponsors and growing grassroots participation.